 - Chores and fixing stuff.
 It can be somewhat meditative to let your hands do a task while you let your mind wander around.
 The key though is to not put pressure on yourself to accomplish something during your “do nothing” time.

-- Walks or bike rides.
+- Music, Walks, or bike rides.
 Want to break that annoying thought-loop in your brain nagging at you to be productive?
 Try a change of scenery.
 Literally going someplace else might be all you need.
 Plus, by actually burning up some energy, you’ll feel better.

 - Gardening and hobbies.
 A little Mr.FIREescape inner-secret for you – I’m weirdly obsessed with gardening.
 Like, leave me alone in a room with a couple of tomato seeds and I’ll be as happy as my toddler on pixie dust.
 Very happy.

 So what do you think about doing nothing?
-Worthy goal, or am I just crazy?
+A worthy goal, or am I just crazy?
 Leave me a comment with your thoughts.